WordPress Statistics 2023 – Usage and Security Stat Information

 It would not be wrong to say that this has one of the most powerful content management systems for those looking to start a blog or website.
 Most importantly, it is free to download and anybody can access it.
 Even those with very little technical knowledge can use WordPress to create an impressive website.
 We have compiled an extensive list of the most amazing WordPress Statistics 2022 for those who want to use this open-source content management system.
 Let’s have a look at them.

-- WordPress is used by around 43 percent of all websites.
+- WordPress is used by 2% of all websites across the world in 2023.

 - Of all the websites that rank in the top 1,0000,000, around 63.9 percent of them use WordPress.

-- WooCommerce, a category of WordPress is a customizable, open-source eCommerce platform and is used by over 20 percent of all the websites that use WordPress.
+- WooCommerce, a category of WordPress is a customizable, open-source eCommerce platform and is used by over 28.19% of all the websites that use WordPress.

 - 20 billion pages of WordPress.com sites are viewed by 409 million people every month.